 History - No. 3

 There were five victories and the first championship in 1986, followed by a modern-day record 11 victories and a second championship in 1987.
 The team won eight more races and finished third and second in the point standings the next two seasons.
-There were nine victories and a third championship in 1990 and then four victories and the fourth championship in 1991.
+There were nine victories and a third championship in 1990, then four victories and the fourth championship in 1991.

-They hit a bump in 1992 and, for the only time in their 17 full seasons together, finished out of the top 10 in the point standings (12th).
+They hit a bump in 1992 and, for the only time in their 17 full seasons together, finished out of the top 10 in the point standings in 12th.
 Shame on those who may have thought the team had run its course because the No. 3 GM Goodwrench team took home 10 winner’s trophies on the way to earning their fifth and sixth NASCAR Sprint Cup championships in 1993 and 1994.